Updated: Feb 20, 2026

 Tips

-• Not a sightseeing cruise (it's public transport), but views are excellent.
+• This is a public River Bus, not a full sightseeing cruise, but views are excellent.

 Evening